inductiva/inductiva/docs-sources/dualsphysics/run-on-gpu-configuration.md

 		├> 5862.434 s      bash xCaseDambreak3D_FSI_linux64_GPU.sh
 		└> 999.117 s       splashsurf reconstruct CaseDambreak3D_FSI_out/particles//PartFluid_{}.vtk -r=0.002 -l=2 -c=1 -t=0.6 --subdomain-grid=on --mesh-cleanup=on --mesh-smoothing-weights=on --mesh-smoothing-iters=25 --normals=on --normals-smoothing-iters=10 -o CaseDambreak3D_FSI_out/particles//PartFluid__surface{}.obj
 	Finalizing                at 26/05, 18:49:03      95.911 s
 	Success                   at 26/05, 18:50:39

 Data:
 	Size of zipped output:    15.88 GB
 	Size of unzipped output:  34.95 GB
 	Number of output files:   1230

+Total estimated cost (US$): 0.83 US$
-Estimated Task Compute Cost = 0.82 US$
+	Estimated computation cost (US$): 0.82 US$
-Task Orchestration Fee = 0.01 US$
+	Task orchestration fee (US$): 0.010 US$

-Total Estimated Cost = 0.83 US$
+Note: A per-run orchestration fee (0.010 US$) applies to tasks run from 01 Dec 2025, in addition to the computation costs.
 Learn more about costs at: https://inductiva.ai/guides/how-it-works/basics/how-much-does-it-cost
 ```

 As you can see in the "In Progress" line, the part of the timeline that
 represents the actual execution of the simulation, the core computation time
 of this simulation was approximately 1 hour and 37 minutes (5862 seconds).

 ## Testing Across Different GPUs